IMMUNIZATIONS

 Students must fill out Parts 1-3 (part 2 if applicable) of the Mason Immunization Record Form.
 A healthcare professional must transcribe (complete & sign) the other parts of the Mason Immunization Record Form.
 Students born after December 31, 1956, must provide documented proof that they have been immunized against certain communicable diseases.
 Accepted proof of immunization must be submitted for Hepatitis B, Measles, Mumps, and Rubella, Tetanus/Diphtheria/Pertussis, Meningococcal, and Tuberculosis.

-All Mason students are strongly encouraged to be fully vaccinated against COVID-19 and submit proof of vaccination and booster vaccination.
+All Mason students are strongly encouraged to stay up-to-date on COVID-19 vaccination and submit proof of vaccination.
 Read more here.

 Immunization requirements are mandated by the Commonwealth of Virginia and George Mason University policy #6004.
 Student Health Services is responsible for collecting and maintaining students’ immunization records.